 Talent at the microscope, placing the slide on the stage and examining it.

+LAB MEDIA: Figure 4F.

-LAB MEDIA: Figure 4F and 4G Authors: If possible, please provide separate/original images for 4F and 4G without the label, upload them on your project page and notify me by email.
+LAB MEDIA: Figure 4G.
+Is it ok to add an arrow pointing at the Alu-positive cells in the video (or somehow highlight them)?
+Authors: If possible, please provide separate/original images for 4F and 4G without the label, upload them on your project page and notify me by email.

 Talent marking the sections with a marker pen.